 The Costs: There is a $95 annual fee for this card.
 The card carries a variable APR, and varies depending on creditworthiness.
 Please see the issuer’s terms for the standard interest rate.

-The Benefits: Cardholders get 2x the points on travel when they book through the American Express travel website, 1.5x the points on qualifying purchases of $5,000 or more and 1x the points on everything else.
+The Benefits: Cardholders get 5x the points on eligible travel when they book through the American Express travel website, 1.5x the points on qualifying purchases of $5,000 or more and 1x the points on everything else.
 As of writing this, they also earn 50,000 points after they spend $10,000 and an extra 25,000 points if they spend another $10,000 within their first three months of having an account.
 This card offers airport lounge memberships in the Delta SkyClub and Priority Pass networks, as well as American Express’ network of Centurion lounges.
-In addition, cardholders receive a $200 annual airline-fee credit, and a one-time fee credit of $100 toward an application to the Global Entry or TSA Pre-Check programs.
+In addition, cardholders receive a $200 annual airline-fee credit for incidentals such as headphones or an in-flight cocktail, and a fee credit of $100 toward an application to the Global Entry or $85 for TSA Pre-Check programs every four years.

 Why We Picked it: The Starwood Preferred Guest Business card offers the ability to redeem points for free nights at more than 1,300 hotels in over 100 countries and free flights on over 150 airlines — a business traveler’s dream.

 The Benefits: Cardholders earn points in the Starwood Preferred Guest program, which is one of the best loyalty programs in the world.
-Points can be redeemed for free nights in any available room and the fifth consecutive award night is free.
+Points can be redeemed for free nights in any available room.
 This card also gives you free access to the Sheraton Club lounges and complimentary access to more than 1 million Boingo hotspots around the world.
 You can also earn Starwood Gold status when you spend $30,000 within a calendar year.
 As a signup bonus, cardholders can receive 25,000 bonus points if they spend $5,000 in the first three months of having an account.

 The costs: There is a $95 annual fee for this card (waived the first year) and no foreign transaction fees.
-The card carries a variable APR of 15.74%, 17.49% and 19.74%, depending on creditworthiness.
+The card carries a variable 15.99%-19.99% APR, depending on creditworthiness.